All Products

 Environment Tag

 You can select an environment tag to identify the instance as needed.
-This is not required for this example.
+In this example, you do not need to select a tag.

 Configure ETL